 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-In this program you’ll study fundamental knowledge and principles in the general field of electrical and electronic engineering.
+Gain the fundamental knowledge and principles necessary for a career in electrical and electronic engineering.

-This includes generation, distribution and application of electrical energy, and design and control of electrical and electronic devices and systems to power and automate modern living, and to improve quality of life for individuals and communities.
+In this program your study will include the generation, distribution and application of electrical energy, and the design and control of the electrical and electronic devices and systems required to power and improve life for people and communities.

 - generation, distribution and conversion of electrical energy